The Definition of Death

 A more realistic picture, some argue, features integrative unity as existing diffusely throughout the organism.
 As a leading proponent puts it, “What is of the essence of integrative unity is neither localized nor replaceable: namely the anti-entropic mutual interaction of all the cells and tissues of the body, mediated in mammals by circulating oxygenated blood” (Shewmon 2001, 473).
 On this view, the brain, like the heart and lungs, is a very important component of the interaction among body systems, but is not the supremely important integrator as suggested by the (mainstream) whole-brain approach.
 Nor is the functioning of other organs and bodily systems passively dependent on the brain.
 The brain's capacity to augment other systems presupposes their preexisting capacity to function.
 This is true even of a brain function as somatically integrating as the maintenance of body temperature: the “thermostat” may be in the brain, but the “furnace” is the energy metabolism diffused throughout the body.
-If not covered with blankets, brain-dead bodies will grow colder—but not comparably to corpses (ibid, 471).
+If not covered with blankets, brain-dead bodies maintained on respirators will grow colder—but not comparably to corpses (ibid, 471).

 Although a realistic picture of organismic functioning must be holistic, according to this updated traditional approach, it should also portray certain functions as central.
 Tradition is correct that respiration and circulation are especially crucial, but respiration is not simply lung function and circulation is not just a working heart.
 Both organs, after all, can be artificially replaced as the organism maintains integrated functioning.
 Respiration and circulation occur throughout the body as oxygenated blood circulates to different organs and bodily systems—a condition necessary and sufficient for the integrated organismic functioning that constitutes life.
 Unlike whole-brain and higher-brain death, loss of respiration and circulation leads relentlessly to the breakdown of cells, tissues, organs, bodily systems, and eventually the organism as a whole.
 Hence an updated traditional standard, which we might call the circulatory-respiratory standard: death as the irreversible cessation of circulatory-respiratory function.